iExecBlockchainComputing/documentation-tools/tools/oracleFactory/updateOracle.md

 ### workerpool

 Address of the workerpool that should perform the update.
-Workerpool defined below is : 0x0e7bc972c99187c191a17f3cae4a2711a4188c3f.

 ```js
 const updateOracleRes = await factory.updateOracle({